khoj-ai/khoj/README.md

 </div>

 <div align="center">

 ***

-Khoj is a desktop application to search and chat with your notes, documents and images. <br />
+Khoj is a desktop application to search and chat with your notes, documents and images.<br />
-It is an offline-first, open source AI personal assistant.
+It is an offline-first, open source AI personal assistant accessible from your Emacs, Obsidian or Web browser.<br />
+It works with jpeg, markdown, notion, org-mode, pdf files and github repositories.<br />

 ***